 If you’ve had a tubal ligation or “had your tubes tied,” you might choose to have it reversed in order to get pregnant again, or you might choose to do in vitro fertilization (IVF).
 Here’s what your options are for treatment, as well as what you need to consider when it comes to making a decision.

-IVF involves taking daily injections of hormones in order to grow multiple follicles, which are the sacs within your ovaries that contain an egg.
-You’ll return to the clinic and have ultrasounds done to see how your ovaries are responding to the medication.
-When enough of your follicles have matured, you’ll have a surgery called an egg retrieval and those eggs will be mixed with sperm in a laboratory for fertilization.
+After undergoing fertility testing and meeting with your CCRM Fertility doctor, you’ll create a treatment plan that is personalized for your situation.
+Next, you will being daily injections of hormones to grow multiple follicles, which are the sacs within your ovaries that contain an egg.
+As your follicles grow, you will have regular monitoring appointments at the clinic, in which you’ll have bloodwork and an ultrasound to see how your ovaries are responding to the medication.
+When your follicles have matured, you’ll have undergo a procedure where your eggs will be surgically removed from the ovaries.
+The mature eggs then will be fertilized in the lab with your partner or a donor’s sperm.
 The resulting embryos will either be transferred to the uterus or can be frozen for later use.

-There are certain factors that might make IVF an option for you.
+There are certain factors that might make IVF an option for you, if you had your tubes tied.

 - Age: IVF tends to be more successful when you’re younger.
 However, if you’re over 37, IVF might work better than a tubal reversal since your egg quality starts to decline in your mid-thirties.